 But that wasn’t the end of it.
 Spurred on by what we’d witnessed, we spoke to others who’d reported similar incidents, and compiled a dossier of evidence on over a dozen estates reported as burning during October 2017 – photos, maps, geolocation data.

 We submitted this evidence to DEFRA, the European Commission, and Natural England.
 It’s this evidence that has prompted Natural England to confirm it is investigating and seeking clarification on 5 estates.

-At the time of writing, Natural England has yet to send us a final report on its investigations.
 If it transpires that the estates are not in breach of their voluntary commitments, we’ll update this blog to clarify the situation.
 If any of the estates named in our reports wish to contact us to clarify any matter, we’d be delighted to hear from them.

 The Moorland Association argues that a form of burning, which they call 'restoration burning', remains beneficial by removing heather overgrowth, even on deep peat, thereby reducing the fuel load on moors and lessening wildfire risk.
 This kind of burning is still allowed to take place under current voluntary agreements.
 However, restoration burning is a controversial concept, and many conservationists dispute its alleged benefits: any sort of burning, we argue, dries out peat and increases soil carbon emissions.

 But the evidence we’ve seen to date has convinced us that the government’s voluntary agreement on moorland burning is not working.
 Protected blanket bog is being damaged; our biggest carbon store is going up in smoke.

 Our suspicion is that the government has opted for a voluntary approach, not because it’s effective at protecting the environment, but because it’s the sort of light-touch, hands-off approach that grouse moor owners want.